Ravencentric/awesome-arr/README.md

 - [Servarr](https://wiki.servarr.com/) -  The consolidated wiki for Lidarr, Prowlarr, Radarr, Readarr, and Sonarr.
 - [TRaSH-Guides](https://trash-guides.info/) - Guides mainly for Sonarr/Radarr/Bazarr and everything related to it.
 - [Recyclarr](https://github.com/recyclarr/recyclarr) - Automatically sync TRaSH guides to your Sonarr and Radarr instances.

+## *Arrs with Additional Functionality
+- [Docker Lidarr Extended](https://github.com/RandomNinjaAtk/docker-lidarr-extended) - Lidarr application packaged with multiple scripts to provide additional functionality.
+- [Docker Radarr Extended](https://github.com/RandomNinjaAtk/docker-radarr-extended) - Radarr (develop) with bash scripts to automate and extend functionality.
+- [Docker Sonarr Extended](https://github.com/RandomNinjaAtk/docker-sonarr-extended) - Sonarr (develop) with bash scripts to automate and extend functionality.
+- [Lidarr on Steroids](https://github.com/youegraillot/lidarr-on-steroids) - This repository bundles a modded version of Lidarr and Deemix into a docker image.

 ## *Arr like Apps
 These are not directly part of the official *Arr family but they work similarly to an *Arr and serve as an alternative to them.